Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 - Have been married to the veteran for at least one year (or have a child with the veteran)

-- Have lived with the veteran continuously until death (or was separated due to misconduct of the veteran)
+- Have lived with the veteran continuously until death (or been separated due to the veteran’s misconduct)

-- Not have remarried (remarriage after age 57 doesn’t affect eligibility)
+- Not have remarried — but here’s an important detail: remarriage after age 57 doesn’t affect eligibility

 The veteran must have: